rsslcs/Geolosys/docs/Config.md

 `dimBlacklist`: An array of integers representing dimension IDs not to generate this deposit in

+`density`: Ranges from `0.0` to `1.0`, where a density of `1.0` represents a pluton whose spheroid generation is completely solid with the block(s) defined in `blocks`.
+A density of `0.5` would represent a pluton of the same shape and size as `1.0`, but consisting of half as many ore blocks, which would still remain the original blocks.

 `blockStateMatchers`: **Optional**: An override for the default blocks in your `geolosys.cfg` file for which blocks this deposit can replace when generating

 `biomes`: **Optional**: A list of biome ResourceLocations

 `isWhitelist`: **Required if `biomes` is defined**: A boolean value defining whether or not the list `biomes` is a blacklist or whitelist for where this deposit can generate.

 ## The Stones Section